kagiko/vaultwarden-wiki/Using-the-PostgreSQL-Backed.md

      ALTER SCHEMA 'bitwarden' RENAME TO 'public'
 ;
 ```
-7. run the command ```pgloader pgloader.load``` and you might see some warnings, but the migration should complete successfully
+7. run the command ```pgloader bitwarden.load``` and you might see some warnings, but the migration should complete successfully
 8. Start bitwarden_rs again.